wernerjoss/grav-plugin-fullcalendar/README.md

 ## Installation

-Installing the Fullcalendar plugin can be done in one of two ways.
-The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

-### GPM Installation (Preferred)

-The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
-From the root of your Grav install type:

-    bin/gpm install fullcalendar

-This will install the Fullcalendar plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/fullcalendar`.

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `fullcalendar`.
-You can find these files on [GitHub](https://github.com/werner-hoernerfranzracing-de/grav-plugin-fullcalendar) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/sherpadawan/grav-plugin-fullcalendar) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under